ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ### Bluetooth Low Energy (BLE)

 BLE is optimized for cheap, battery-based devices, and has a low memory footprint.
 It is widely adopted for connected spaces, but requires setting up an infrastructure.
 Its range is up to 100 meters, with 1 Mbps bandwidth.
-You need an edge gateway so devices in your network can connect to the internet.
+You need an Edge gateway so devices in your network can connect to the internet.

 Typical applications of BLE are health care, fitness trackers, beacons, smart homes, security, entertainment, proximity sensors, industrial applications, and automotives.